 Teachers, advocates, mentors

-Behind every successful IU undergraduate stands a faculty member who has been that student’s number-one supporter.
+Behind every successful IU undergraduate stands a faculty member who has been that student’s biggest supporter.

 These bonds are forged in many ways, starting in class, where our faculty challenge you to build your knowledge and strengthen your skills.
 When you go to your professors’ office hours, meet with them outside of class, or see them on campus, or when they help your student organization, you can count on them to give you thoughtful advice and tireless support.